Bachelor of Arts (Journalism Extended)

 Our journalism lecturers bring extensive high-profile media experience and our alumni hold key roles throughout the media in Australia.
 The major includes the possibility of internships in print, television, radio and online newsrooms.

-Other majors for the Bachelor of Arts are: Anthropology, Archaeology, Anthropology and Archaeology Extended, Contemporary International Studies Extended, Contemporary Media Studies, Creative and Critical Writing, English Literature, English Literature Extended, History, History Extended, Indigenous Studies, International Relations, Journalism Studies, Language and Culture (German and Mandarin Chinese), Legal Studies, Public Relations Studies and Social Justice Studies.
+Other majors for the Bachelor of Arts: Anthropology, Archaeology, Anthropology and Archaeology Extended, Contemporary International Studies Extended, Contemporary Media Studies, Creative and Critical Writing, English Literature, English Literature Extended, History, History Extended, Indigenous Studies, International Relations, Journalism Studies, Legal Studies, Public Relations Studies and Social Justice Studies.

 How much will it cost?